Here are my 36 tips on how to get things done with a baby – how to do housework/ cook/ run errands/ exercise and more.

 I’ve been hearing this from other moms and it seems like a god-given gift for parents who love jogging.

 You can have a quick run or fast walk while your baby is napping.

 Exercise with your baby

-Let your baby do some tummy time while you also do some yoga on your mat.
+Let your baby do some tummy time or other age-appropriate newborn activities, while you also do some yoga on your mat.

 Can you leave the house with a newborn?

 You absolutely can.
 You don’t need to wait until your baby is a month old to go outside your house.